 Make sure your services and your target customers are aligned.
 You may choose to expand into new areas, such as sports massage, or focus on massage for the elderly or expectant moms.
 As you identify new areas, consider what team training or equipment is necessary for your spa or massage practice to expand into these areas.

 Examine the competitive landscape, including both long term players and new market entrants.
-Take time to conduct online research through social media and review sites to find out what clients are saying about other spas and massage practitioners.
-Assess your advantages and disadvantages against the competition so that you know your opportunities and challenges in the coming year.
+Take time to conduct online research through social media and review sites to find out what clients say about other spas and massage practitioners.
+Assess your advantages and disadvantages against the competition to know your opportunities and challenges in the coming year.

 Review Your Marketing

 Evaluate your marketing activities both on and offline.
-If you have been conducting direct mail or email marketing you should have reports on response rates to know what has been most successful.
+If you have been conducting direct mail or email marketing, you should have reported on response rates to know what has been most successful.
 Determine what have been the most effective promotions throughout the year.